 Though they were referred to as girls and young ladies in the newspaper, half of the group members were married women.
-Mrs. Bertha Fortune Neighbors was the first cornetist in the orchestra and she was the wife of George W. Neighbors.
+Mrs. Bertha Fortune Neighbors was the first cornetist in the orchestra; she was the wife of George W. Neighbors.
 Bertha was born in 1883 in Cave City, KY.
-She was the cornetist in the senior choir at Main Street Baptist Church in Lexington, and she had had many public performances, sometimes she and her husband performed as a duet.
+She was the cornetist in the senior choir at Main Street Baptist Church in Lexington.
+She had had many public performances, sometimes with her husband when they performed as a duet.

-Neither Bertha nor George W. Neighbors were from Lexington, KY.
-George was born December 29, 1877, in Hardin County, KY, and in 1880 he lived in Glendale with his brother William and his grandmother Elizabeth Neighbors [source: 1880 U.S. Census; and George W. Neighbors' WWII Draft Registration Card].
-George W. Neighbors was a self-taught photographer and had his business in Louisville.
+Neither Bertha nor George Neighbors were from Lexington.
+George was born December 29, 1877 in Hardin County, KY; in 1880 he lived in Glendale in the county with his brother William and grandmother Elizabeth Neighbors [source: 1880 U.S. Census; and George W. Neighbors' WWII Draft Registration card].
+George W. Neighbors was a self-taught photographer who had a business in Louisville, KY.
 He is listed as "George Neighbors (Neighbors Bros.)" in Caron's Directory of the City of Louisville for 1899, p.
-825. George and his brother Jesse R. Neighbors owned their photography business that was first located at 931.
-W. Walnut Street, and by 1901, the business was located at 912 W. Walnut; their business was located within their home.
+825. George and his brother Jesse R. Neighbors owned a photography business that was first located at 931.
+W. Walnut Street.
+By 1901 the business was located within their home at 912 W. Walnut.

 The brothers' father, John Neighbors, was listed as the photographer at 912 W. Walnut Street in 1903 [source: p.
 962 in Caron's Directory of the City of Louisville for 1903].
-By 1904, Jesse Neighbors had taken over the photography business that lasted until at least 1933 when the business address was 1117 W. Walnut Street in Louisville [source: Caron's Louisville City Directory for 1933, p.
+By 1904 Jesse had taken over the photography business, which lasted until at least 1933 when the business address was 1117 W. Walnut Street in Louisville [source: Caron's Louisville City Directory for 1933, p.
 1247].
-His brother, George W. Neighbors, was married to Bertha Fortune by 1904 and had a photography business in Lexington, KY at his home, 1118 N. Broadway [source: p.
+Jesse's brother George W. Neighbors was married to Bertha Fortune by 1904 and had a photography business in Lexington at his home at 1118 N. Broadway [source: p.
 472 in Lexington City Directory, 1904-1905].

-In 1906, George Neighbors attended the Aristo School of Photography held in Louisville [source: The Negro Population of Lexington in the Professions, Business, Education and Religion by L. Harris].
-In 1907, George and Bertha's son, George H. Neighbors, was born; the family lived on Chestnut Street in Lexington and Bertha's mother, Jennie Fortune, lived with the family [source: 1910 U.S. Census].
-The family is last listed in the 1909 Lexington city directory; the Neighbors family left Lexington and were living in Chicago where George W. Neighbors owned his photography shop [source: 1920 U.S. Census].
+In 1906, George Neighbors attended the Aristo School of Photography located in Louisville [source: The Negro Population of Lexington in the Professions, Business, Education and Religion, by L. Harris].
+In 1907, George and Bertha's son George H. Neighbors was born; the family lived on Chestnut Street in Lexington.
+Bertha's mother Jennie Fortune lived with the family [source: 1910 U.S. Census].
+The family is last listed in the 1909 Lexington city directory.
+The Neighbors family later left Lexington and were living in Chicago, where George W. Neighbors owned his photography shop [source: 1920 U.S. Census].

 George and Bertha's daughter Virginia was born in Chicago in 1912 [source: Cook County, Illinois, Birth Certificates Index, 1871-1922].
-A second son, Harold, was born in 1919, and according to the 1920 census, there were also two boarders who lived with the family on Forest Avenue.
-In 1921, the couple suffered the loss of their stillborn son [source: Illinois, Deaths and Stillbirths Index, 1916-1947].
+A second son, Harold, was born in 1919, and according to the 1920 census there were also two boarders living with the family on Forest Avenue.
+In 1921 the couple suffered the loss of their stillborn son [source: Illinois, Deaths and Stillbirths Index, 1916-1947].

 By 1930 there had been a series of changes in the Neighbors' lives.
-George W. Neighbors' no longer had a photography business, his job was registration clerk at a post office in Chicago.
-George and his wife had a fourth child, John.
-Bertha's mother, Jennie Fortune, still lived with the family [source: 1930 U.S. Census].
+George W. Neighbors no longer had a photography business but worked as a registration clerk at a Chicago post office.
+At that time, George and his wife had a fourth child, John.
+Bertha's mother Jennie Fortune still lived with the family [source: 1930 U.S. Census].